MuhammadEssa-514/2023-kiu-Bs5215-Kiu-AttendenceApp/README.md

 ---

-**Muhammad Essa** is a mobile application designed for managing student attendance in educational institutions.
+**KIU smart hazrii** is a mobile application designed for managing student attendance in educational institutions.
 It supports teachers' login and offers features for attendance tracking.
 Built with Flutter and Firebase, this system helps streamline attendance management.

 ## Features